QinyueZheng/linguistic_datastory/index.md

 Anyway, these results show that there are indeed some subtle linguistic imbalance signals that are indicative of the future fate of the conversations.

 ## How Do They Perform?
-The intuition is that ontrack conversations will pertain the balance of the above mentioned linguistic cues, while the conversations that will go awry will show some inbalances.
-Results from the above suggest that linguisitc cues can be subtle signs of the conversation broken in the future.
+The intuition is that ontrack conversations will pertain the balance of the aforementioned linguistic cues, while the conversations that will go awry will show some imbalances.
+Results from the above suggest that linguistic cues can be subtle signs of the conversation broken in the future.
-So, let's verify whether these linguistic cues are useful.
+So, let's verify whether these linguistic cues are useful for prediction.

 To test whether these linguistic cues have any predictive power and to explore how they interact, we turn to a binary classification setting in which we try to detect whether the conversation will eventually go awry and devolve into a personal attack.
+Since the attactive utterances will unquestionably show the failure of conversations, we keep only the first two utterances of each conversation (i.e. The first message and the reply of it.) to see whether the “fate” of conversations can be predicted from the very beginning.
 We use the same balanced dataset as before, which contains half and half conversations that are ontrack and gone awry.

 ### Sentiment
-Changes in the sentiment expressed in a conversation can reflect the status of the relationship.
-When we select the sentiment score of each utterance in conversations to predict whether the conversation will go awry, the resulting model achieves a cross-validation accuracy of 53% with 95% bootstrapped confidence.
+Firstly we use the sentiment score of the first and second utterances in conversations as input features to conduct logistic regression, the result achieves a cross-validation accuracy of 53% with 95% bootstrapped confidence.

 ### Politeness
 Linguistic politeness can show consideration for the feelings and desires of one’s interlocutors.
 To create and uphold interpersonal relationships, the politeness in conversations can be informative.
 We measure the politeness of each utterance using the Stanford Politeness classifier and use these scores to predict the conversation trends.
 The resulting model achieves a cross-validation accuracy of 52% with 95% bootstrapped confidence.